-The Bank has adopted the "Three Lines of Defence" model as the outline for risk governance, comprising the following elements:
+The Bank has adopted the "Three Lines of Defense" model as the outline for risk governance, comprising the following elements:

-- First line of defence refers to the business areas who own and manage their risks in accordance with agreed risk policies, limits and controls, at the operational level.
-It is composed of the Bank's business activities, including Fund Administration Business Unit, Depositary & Custody Business Unit, Banking Services Business Unit, Client Support Business Unit, and Information Technology. - 2) Second line of defence formed by the control and support functions are responsible for defining risk policies and risk processes and controls that contribute to the Bank's overall risk control.
-For instance: Risk Management Department, Compliance Department, Corporate Legal Department, Fund Legal Department, Corporate Planning & Strategy Business Unit, the Data Privacy Manager and Information Security Department. - 3) Third line of defence consists of the internal audit function, which provides independent, objective and critical review of the first two lines of defence.
+- First line of defense refers to the business areas who own and manage their risks in accordance with agreed risk policies, limits and controls, at the operational level.
+It is composed of the Bank's business activities, including Fund Administration Business Unit, Depositary & Custody Business Unit, Banking Services Business Unit, Client Support Business Unit, and Information Technology. - 2) Second line of defense formed by the control and support functions are responsible for ensuring that all business units anticipate, identify, assess, measure, monitor, manage and duly report all the risks to which the institution is or may be exposed.
+The second line is formed by: Risk Management Department, Compliance Department, Corporate Legal Department, Fund Legal Department, Corporate Planning & Strategy Business Unit, the Data Privacy Manager and Information Security Department. - 3) Third line of defense consists of the internal audit function, which provides independent, objective and critical review of the first two lines of defense.